Open and save PDF document in Blazor

 NOTE

-Even though PDF library works in WASM app, it is recommended to use server deployment.
+Even though PDF library works in WASM app, server deployment is recommended.
 Since the WASM app deployment increases the application payload size.

 Click here to explore the rich set of Syncfusion® PDF library features.